 This item includes reinsurance payables.
 Both for the local GAAP and for the solvency balance sheet liabilities are measured at carrying value.
-As the same approach is applied under Solvency II, there are no valuation differences.
+The difference is reclassified in the local GAAP to the position "receivables from reinsurers".

 Payables (trade, not insurance)